danielsaidi/website_danielsaidi/collections/_work/bookbeat.md

 bonnier: https://bonnierbooks.com
 ---

-BookBeat is an audiobook and e-book subscription service from Swedish [Bonnier]({{page.bonnier}}).
-The service is live on 28 European markets, where some are focus markets while others feature general content.
+BookBeat is a Swedish audiobook and e-book subscription service.
+BookBeat is live on 28 European markets, where some are focus markets and others has general content.

 ![BookBeat title image](/assets/work/bookbeat-title.jpg)